-- The National Coalition Against Domestic Violence's website at https://ncadv.org/resources can help you find shelter and legal support.
+- The National Coalition Against Domestic Violence's website at ncadv.org/resources can help you find shelter and legal support.

 - Your local women's shelter can help answer your questions.
 They also can help you deal with legal issues and find temporary housing.

-- Consider a protection order (sometimes called a restraining order).
+- Think about getting a protection order (sometimes called a restraining order).

-- Give copies of it and a photo of your partner to your children's school, people who help care for or transport your children, and your workplace.
+- If you get a protection order, always keep a copy with you.
+Give copies of it and a photo of your partner to your children's school, people who help care for or transport your children, and your workplace.
 (Front desk or security employees can use a photo and protection order to prevent your partner from entering.)

 - Let others know.